• Skip to primary navigation

 Why make a sheet cake?

-Sheet cake is one of the easiest to make since it doesn't require stacking or frosting layers.
-It can feed a crowd without much effort.
+Sheet cake is incredibly easy to make because it doesn't involve stacking or frosting layers.
+With its generous size, it effortlessly serves a crowd without much effort.

 Do I need the frosting?